Bulldog noses in the USA

 • An Oklahoma group bought the Grand Traverse Dinner Train that operated out of Traverse City, Michigan, from Great Lakes Central.
 As from 2007 this train will be used for excursion trips in Oklahoma.

-In the state of Washington:
+In the state of Pennsylvania:

 In the state of West Virginia: